-- Do some product research!
+- Do product research!
 Take the time to understand the market and your target audience.
-You can check out our blog post How To Do Product Research For Your Dropshipping Store.

 - Choose brands with name recognition.
-This may seem obvious, but consumers need to recognize the brands for this strategy to work.
+Consumers need to recognize the brands for this strategy to work.
 The more recognizable, the better!

 - Pick trustworthy products.
 The consumer needs to both recognize and trust the brands that you’re selling.

 - Avoid market saturation.
-Although you should always choose recognizable brands, make sure that the brand isn’t plateauing or – even worse – plummeting.
+The risk of using recognizable brands is that sometimes they’re plateauing or – even worse – plummeting.

 - Stay lightweight and small.
-Keeping shipping costs down is a good way to keep your operating costs in check.
-The ideal dropshipping product can fit inside of a shoebox and weighs less than 4.4 pounds (2 kilograms).
+Keeping your shipping costs down!
+The ideal product can fit in a shoebox and weighs under 4.4 pounds (2 kg).

-- Try to avoid seasonal products.
-The most profitable products are in demand all year round, although you can make some limited profits if you take advantage of seasonal trends.
+- Avoid only selling seasonal products.
+The most profitable products are in demand all year round, although seasonal trends can be temporarily lucrative.

 - Choose products that consumers buy regularly.
-Choose brand-name products like vitamins, supplements, groceries, or beauty supplies to ensure a steady flow of sales.
+Sell items like vitamins, supplements, groceries, or beauty supplies to ensure a steady flow of sales.

 - Find your ideal price range.
-Each dropshipping store will have a sweet spot.
-If you’re selling cheaper products (under $15), then your sales volume should be high to stay profitable.
+Each item will have a sweet spot.
+If you’re selling cheaper products (under $15), then your sales volume should be high.